borisreitman/webutil/README.md

 Takes a Uint8Array of any size and returns a Promise of a SHA-256 hashcode, represented as a Uint8Array of size 32 bytes.

+##### derive_key_from_password( password_string, iterations = 100000, salt = 0, disable_extracting = false)

+Takes a string and returns a CryptoKey object.
+Passes it through PDKDF2 algorithm with default options that can be changed.
+The salt must be passed as a Uint8Array.
+Returns a Promise.